 Why is Vitamin D important?
 What can it do for me?

 It enhances muscle strength, has anti-inflammatory effects and bolsters the immune system.
 It helps the action of insulin and has anti-cancer activity.
-What other benefits come from an optimized level of Vitamin D?
+It is also necessary for building and maintaining healthy bones because your body can only absorb calcium, the primary component of bone, when vitamin D is present.
+Other benefits that come from an optimized level of Vitamin D:

 - In combination with exercise, it helps us reduce visceral fat